TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 B) briefly explain the reason for cancellation or rejection; and

-C) where appropriate, explain that an opportunity will be given to compete on any resolicitation or any future procurements of similar items.
+C) when appropriate, explain that an opportunity will be given to compete on any re-solicitation or any future procurements of similar supplies or services.

-A) the business that submitted the bid or proposal is nonresponsible as determined under Section 1.2046 (Responsibility) of this Part;
+B) the vendor that submitted the bid or proposal is nonresponsible as determined under Section 1.2046 (Responsibility);

-D) the supply or service item offered in the bid is unacceptable by reason of its failure to meet the requirements of the specifications or permissible alternates or other acceptability criteria set forth in the Invitation for Bids; or
+C) the supply or service item offered in the bid or proposal is unacceptable by reason of its failure to meet the announced requirements of the solicitation, including, but not limited to, specifications or permissible alternates or other acceptability criteria set forth in the solicitation, statement of work or quotation; or

-4) Notice of Rejection.
-Upon request, unsuccessful bidders or offerors shall be advised of the reasons for rejection.
+2) Notice of Rejection.
+Upon request, bidders or offerors whose bids or proposals have been rejected shall be advised of the reasons for rejection.